rsankar9/SMRDataProcessing/README.md

 - Ensure this folder has a folder called Raw_songs with the songfiles (.txt) to be labelled.
 - Ensure this folder doesn't have a clashing Annotations, Clean_songs or Noise_songs folder (as some files will be moved/created in these folders).
 - To change the threshold, rec_system, or other parameters, you'll have to directly change the code.

+### Slicing_Songfile.py

+This scripts extracts the song from the smr file and splits it into smaller chunks (txt), for ease in further processing.
+To run: `python Slicing_Songfile.py path_to_file.smr`